jessehorne/derplang/README.md

 derplang ( by Jesse Horne )
 ===========================
-derplang is an interpreted computer scripting language used for basic string and number manipulation.
+derplang is an esoteric programming language.

 To run a derp script, put derplang.lua into the file where your derp script is, go into terminal, and type "lua derplang.lua filename.derp"